annarider/NanoDA/DataViz/Project5/README.md

 - You're missing fundamentals - title, legend, etc.
 - x-axis should be called "baseball statistics" - it's clearer.

+### Iteration 11:
+#### Person1:
+The relationship between the data in bars and tooltip doesn't make sense.
+The label for the tooltip "Proportion of players" is wrong.
+It should be "Average for this statistics" so instead of telling me 33% of left handed players make up the height stat (no surprise...), tell me what the left-handed players' average height actually is.

+### Iteration 11:
+#### Person3:
+Add units to the tooltip.
+Tell me what 72 inches is.
+Is that tall short? what is it in feet?

 # Resources